pocomane/brewed-in-the-apocalypse/bita.md

 He harms can be removed when something related happen in the fiction, as explained in the __Remove an harm__ move.

+__Make the worst happen__ when the characters ignore a problematic situation for too much time or when they give you the perfect opportunity, you can do one of two from the following list

+- Add an __Assign an harm__ move
-__Make the worst happen__ when a player got a failure in a roll and after the execution of a failure text if any, add something in the scene that fundamentally changes the situation, for the worse, and demands new kind of actions to the characters.
-Anything you do is irrevocable, i.e. the player can not avoid it reacting in any way.
-All what you say must follow logically from the fiction.
-You can additionally __Assign an harm__ to the character.
-If there are already too much things the players have to take care of, you can skip the complication, and do a __Assign an harm__ move only.

-You can use the same clues of the __Show imminent troubles__ , but make them irrevocable.
+- Add something in the scene that fundamentally changes the situation, for the worse.
+What you add must be irrevocable, i.e. the player can not avoid it reacting in any way, and the new situation should demands new kind of actions to the characters.
+You can.
+You can use the same clues of the __Tell imminent troubles__ , but make them irrevocable.

+You should skip the latter, only when there are alredy too much problematic events to handle in the fiction.
+The consequences of a previous __Tell imminent troubles__ are a perfect example of "Problematic situation".

+TODO - explain better "too much time" ??? explain better "perfect opportunity" ?

+Here there are some clues:

+- Separate them.
+- Put them together.
+- Capture someone.
+- Put someone in a spot or in a high-stakes situation.
+- Take away something from them.
+- Exploit the bad side of something they have.
+- Turn their move back on them.
+- Reveal an inconvenient truth
+- Give them a difficult decision to make.
+- Offer an opportunity, with or without a cost. ???
+- Tell them the requirement and the possible consequences, then ask. ???
+- Announce in-scene badness. ???
+- Announce off-screen badness. ???

 ```
 TODO : add an example
 ```

-__Show the cost__ when a player got a trade-off in a roll, and no trade-off text is in the move, you can proceed in one of the following ways:

-- Perform a __Reward the character__ move, then go for the bad outcome.
+__Tell the consequences__ when a roll was performed:
+- On success, if no outcome text is present or if the situation is not evolved enough, other than givinig what the player was trying to optain, make a __Describe the scene__ move with something good for the player.
+- On trad-off, if no outcome text is present or if the situation is not evolved enough, select one item from the the trade-off option list.
+- On a failure, after the execution of a failure text if any, always make a __Make the worst happen__

+Trade-off option list:
+- Select the bad autcome, then do a __Describe the scene__ move with something good for the player; if not failure text is present, the character simply does not get what ey want, but just what was enstablished in the __Describe the scene__ .
-- Go directly for the good outcome, then do a __Show imminent troubles__ targeting the character of that player, or a group ey is memeber of.
+- Select the good outcome, then do a __Tell imminent troubles__ targeting the character of that player, or a group ey is memeber of.
-- Go directly for the good outcome, but let the character pay a cost immediately; occasionally you may ask to the player to accept the cost, and if ey disagrees, go for another option.

-TODO : explain what pay a cost means
+- Ask to the player if for em is ok to get a success, but having you making a __Make the worst happen__ ; to convince em you can give more or less details about what it will happen.
+If the player refuse, select onother option, from this list.

 ```
 Scenarist - Bob, you got a trade-off.
 Bart quickly understand that the
 fuel pump was detached.
 He can easily put it in place, but since all the part
-are still very hot.  he will be wounded.
-Bob, does Bart proceeds?
+are still very hot, he will be wounded.
+You agree, or I will found something else?

-Bob - Yes.
+Bob - No, Bart already have a lot of harms.

-Scenarist - Ok sign a "Hand burn" as an harm on the character sheet.
+Scenarist - Ok, let's say you are successful anyway.
+You attach the pump avoiding
+the hot parts.
+But to do it you have to contentrate very much, and you do not
+notice a motorcyclist who stopped, and now is just behind you.
+He place an hand
+on your shoulder and...
 ```

-__Reward the character__ - When a player got a success in a roll but the success does not make the situation evolves enough, you make a __Describe the scene__ move with something good for the player.

-__Make the characters evolve__ - When a quest ends, or somthing important for the plot happens, or when a lot of time passed without this move was triggered, you ask ALL the player to trigger __Add a trait__  or __Add a special move__ (they individually choose which one).
+__Make the characters evolve__ - When a quest ended, or somthing important for the plot happened, or when a lot of time passed without this move was triggered, you ask ALL the player to trigger __Add a trait__  or __Add a special move__ (they individually choose which one).
+You do it when there is a calm situation, then when all finished, __Describe a scene__ .

 ```
 Scenarist - Ok, Bart you got a success.
 Not only you manage to hit the man that